 DDD principles make it easier to have these conversations with everyone involved, challenge each other and understand each other.
-By using visual items (post its) to discuss instead of endless discussions and blaming each other, formulating working agreements collectively, and stimulate informal communication, you can establish relationships, lower assumptions and focus more on the facts in front of you.
+By using visual items – like post-its, many post-its – to discuss instead of endless discussions and blaming each other, formulating working agreements collectively, and stimulating informal communication, you can establish relationships, lower assumptions, and focus more on the facts in front of you.

 3. Competitive advantage